 Shoes and Socks: Please remove your shoes when you enter the studio, and place them on the shelves by the entrance doors.
 Yoga is generally practiced in bare feet, for several reasons.
 You will feel more grounded and stable in standing postures in bare feet.
 If you need to wear socks, however, we understand and ask that you be especially careful about your stability in the standing postures.

-Perfumes and Scents: In order to be respectful of those with sensitivity to perfumes and scents, please refrain from using any scented products prior to arrival or while in the studio.
+Perfumes, fragrances, and scents: In order to be respectful of those with sensitivity to perfumes, fragrances, or scents, please refrain from using any scented products prior to arrival or while in the studio.
 This includes botanicals and natural products, which despite being natural, do cause problems for some people.